-Contact the NDDOT Civil Right Division at (701) 328-2576 or civilrights@nd.gov at least 10 days prior to the date the translation is needed.
-TTY users may use Relay North Dakota 711 or 1-800-366-6888 to contact the NDDOT Civil Rights Division.
+To request accommodations, contact Civil Rights Division, NDDOT, at 701-328-2978 or civilrights@nd.gov.
+TTY users may use Relay North Dakota at 711 or 1-800-366-6888.

 The preparation of this document has been financed in part through grant(s) from the Federal Highway Administration and Federal Transit Administration, U.S. Department of Transportation, under the State Planning and Research Program, Section 505 [or Metropolitan Planning Program, Section 104(f)] of Title 23, U.S. Code.
 The contents of this document do not necessarily reflect the official views or policy of the U.S. Department of Transportation